Yellow Fever

 Overview

-According to the World Health Organization (WHO), yellow fever can cause epidemics that affect up to 20 percent of the population at any given time.
-When these occur, fatality rates may exceed 50 percent, often due to liver or kidney failure.
-There is no drug treatment for YF, but fortunately, it is preventable by a safe, effective vaccine that confers life-long protection.
+Patients with yellow fever may exhibit mild fever or headache, which can develop into multi-organ failure with hemorrhagic symptoms.
+There is no drug treatment for yellow fever, but fortunately, it is preventable by a safe, effective vaccine that confers life-long protection.
 This vaccination is commonly recommended for individuals traveling to areas where yellow fever is endemic.
+Learn more about vaccination recommendations

 Our Approach